Lymphocytic Colitis (cont.)

-The patchy nature of microscopic colitis also is the reason why flexible sigmoidoscopy often is inadequate in diagnosing the condition because the abnormalities of microscopic colitis may be absent from the sigmoid colon (the colonic segment that is closest to the rectum and is within the reach of a sigmoidoscope) in 30% to 40% of the patients with microscopic colitis.
+The patchy nature of microscopic colitis also is the reason why flexible sigmoidoscopy often is inadequate in diagnosing the condition because the abnormalities of microscopic colitis may be absent from the sigmoid colon (the colonic segment that is closest to the rectum and is within the reach of a sigmoidoscope) in some of the patients with microscopic colitis.

 Thus, biopsies of other regions of the colon accessible only with colonoscopy may be necessary for diagnosing microscopic colitis.

 Microscopic Colitis - Treatments Question: What was the treatment for your lymphocytic colitis?

 Microscopic Colitis - Cause Question: What was the cause of your lymphocytic colitis?

 Microscopic Colitis - Symptoms Question: What symptoms did you experience with your microscopic colitis?

 - Allergic Skin Disorders